LaunchCodeEducation/lchs/src/chapters/flask-intro/project.rst

 Bonus Mission
 -------------

 The Caesar Cipher is pretty easy to decode.
-All we need to do take the coded text try different shift values until we see a clear result.
+All we need to do is take the message and apply different shift values until we see a clear result.

 To bump up the security of the cipher, we can add a *keyword* to the alphabet string.
 Instead of using ``"abcdef..."``, we move selected letters to the start